-I also want to thank my colleagues Terje Slåtten for your inspiration and for being my co-author, and Marit Engen, for valuable and interesting discussions, and for your overall support, sense of humour, and positive inspiration.
+I want to thank my colleagues Terje Slåtten for your inspiration and for being my co-author, and Marit Engen, for valuable and interesting discussions, and for your overall support, sense of humour, and positive inspiration.

 In addition, thank you to all my colleagues at LUC, especially the Department of Travel and Tourism and CIS, for challenging my arguments and for your valuable comments and suggestions regarding relevant and interesting literature.
-Special thanks to Steven Connoley for reading and correcting my English, to the library staff at LUC for their excellent professional service, and to my colleagues in the information and technology department for their support and encouragement.
+Special thanks to the study coordinator at the Department of Travel and Tourism, Terje Onshus, for your flexibility with regard to administrative duties in this period.
+Great thanks also to the library staff at LUC for their excellent professional service, and to my colleagues in the information and technology department for their support and encouragement.
 I would also like to thank my colleagues at Centre for Lifelong Learning at LUC for their support.

-I wish to express my appreciation for the financial support from LUC and the SHP project, and for the necessary resources to conduct the survey along the National Tourist Route Geiranger- Trollstigen.
+I wish to express my appreciation for the financial support from LUC, especially the Faculty of Economics and Organisation Science and the SHP project, for the necessary resources to conduct the survey along the National Tourist Route Geiranger-Trollstigen.
 I want to thank Ida, Thea, and Jonas Krossøy for their valuable work with the survey in Valldal.
 I also thank my colleague Trine L. Syversen for the idea of staying at the research centre Xristos and Metochi during the final phase of my work, and to both Trine and Brit Svoen for inspirational discussions and for making the stay possible.

 Finally, I want to express my great thanks to my family and friends, especially my parents, for all your support.
 Special thanks go to my fiancé Anders for your patience and love, and for motivating and supporting me throughout the whole period.
 Your everyday help makes everything possible and worthwhile.
+To Øyvind, Ingvild, Vegard and Gjermund, thank you for sharing your father with me.
 To my son Aleksander, thank you for taking part in the project by working with the survey in Valldal, for your youthful insights about the topic, and for your patience and positive attitude.